devzendo/transputer-emulator/README.md

 NodeServer - the client and server portions of the node server and its protocol definition.
 The server runs on your host computer (i.e. under Windows, Linux, Mac OS X etc.).
-The client runs under T800 emulation as part of your application; it's an assembly language include file.
+The client runs under Transputer emulation as part of your application; it's an assembly language include file.

-Emulator - the T800 emulator.
+Emulator - the T414/T800/T801/T805 emulator.

 Building and Installing